CubePilot/cubepilot-docs/herelink/mavlink_buttons.md

 ---
 description: >-
 Herelink is fitted with six programmable buttons and one hardware wheel.
-These can be configured to control SBUS channel outputs  from the air end’s dual sbus connector and to send Mavlink commands to the autopilot via Solex TX or QGC.
-Autopilot mode selection must only be programmed to Mavlink button commands within Solet TX or QGC.
+These can be configured in Solex TX or QGC to preset mavlink commands such as mode selection, servo outputs and app control.
 ---

 # Mode & Mavlink Buttons Configuration